AUGUST 12 – 18

 Performances begin at 8:15 p.m.

-The Muny: 1776, Gypsy (starring Beth Leavel), as well as past productions of The Music Man, Oklahoma!; Hello, Dolly!; South Pacific and The King and I. He has also directed many award-winning productions at The Repertory Theatre of St. Louis, including Follies, Sunday in the Park with George and the recent production of Evita.
+The Muny: 1776, Gypsy (starring Beth Leavel), as well as past productions of The Music Man, Oklahoma!; Hello, Dolly!; South Pacific and The King and I. He has also directed many award-winning productions at The Repertory Theatre of St. Louis, including Follies, Sunday in the Park with George and the 2018 production of Evita.
 Broadway: High and Looped.
-Off-Broadway he conceived and directed Make Me a Song (Drama Desk and Outer Critics Circle nominations).
-Rob also recently directed Oliver!, his 11th collaboration with Goodspeed Musicals, with whom he also adapted and directed a new version of Show Boat.
+Off-Broadway, he conceived and directed Make Me a Song (Drama Desk and Outer Critics Circle nominations).
+Rob has also recently directed many notable productions at Goodspeed Musicals over the past 14 years, where he also adapted and directed a new version of Show Boat.
 He is the Producing Artistic Director for TheaterWorks in Hartford, Connecticut.

 Associate Director / Musical Staging